What is in this leaflet

 - Wash your hands before using the drops.

-- Make sure the tip of the dropper or single dose unit does not touch anything as this may contaminate the solution.
+- Make sure the tip of the dropper does not touch anything as this may contaminate the solution.

-- Hold the bottle or single dose unit in one hand between the thumb and forefinger.
+- Hold the bottle in one hand between the thumb and middle finger.

 - With your head tilted back, use the forefinger of your other hand to pull down the lower lid of the eye to be treated.

-- Place the dropper or single dose unit tip close to your eye, but without touching your eye or eyelid, and gently squeeze so that one drop falls into the pouch between your lower eyelid and your eye, and then release your lower eyelid.
+- Place the dropper close to your eye, but without touching your eye or eyelid, and gently squeeze so that one drop falls into the pouch between your lower eyelid and your eye, and then release your lower eyelid.

 - Close your eye and gently press the inner corner of your eye with your forefinger for one minute.